 As Family Educator, Cheryl facilitates programs for each of our religious school divisions (Shoresh, Gezah & Anaf) and their families.
 Themed events include an array of activities from cooking, games, self studies and projects to help build communities and provide socializing opportunities among families within each of these divisions.
 As the 2/3 WAFTY and WAFTY Lite Advisor, Cheryl also organizes activities for the students in grades 2 – 5 who are enrolled in our religious school program.
 She is also the team leader for the Gezah teachers and oversees Madrichim training throughout the year.

-Cheryl has lived in Shrewsbury, MA for the past 19 years with her husband Rick and sons Jonathan, Matthew and Zachary.
+Cheryl lives in Shrewsbury, MA with her husband Rick and sons Jonathan, Matthew and Zachary.

 Marsha Beals – Bookkeeper

 |Vice President, Finance & Admin.||Michael Manning|